Conversion of Sulfur Rich Compounds into Sulfate as a Synthetic Strategy to Sulfuric Acid

 Application Deadline: 3rd June 2018

 Here is an exciting opportunity to study the abstraction and transformation of sulfur from sulfur-rich materials using homogenous catalysis which could lead to an entirely new approach for industrial scale desulfurisation.
-This is a funded MRes, including a generous stipend and tuition fees, with well-resourced circumstances for a successful scholarship.
+This is a funded PhD, including a generous stipend and tuition fees, with well resourced circumstances for a successful scholarship.

 The selected candidate will apply chemical knowledge and synthetic skills to the role and will demonstrate ambition to develop new catalytic routes for sulfur atom abstraction from sulfur rich materials.
 The project will entail a significant amount of synthesis and catalytic work in the laboratory as well as the characterisation of various compounds.
 The application of the newly developed methodologies will subsequently be explored in collaboration with the industrial partner.
 This close partnership, will allow the student to develop transferable knowledge and skills in this most exciting and active field of inorganic chemistry.